 It follows that if consumers have this kind of retail experience elsewhere, they also expect that to happen at home.
 Consumers are even sometimes willing to pay more for a better experience.

 A good Modern Customer Experience involves many factors, but it starts on your website because many buyers prefer to begin their search and purchase process online.
 Your site is your metaphorical showroom and should comply with all the CX standards that you expect from your staff.

-Outstanding Modern Customer Experience on your website is a great store experience.
+Outstanding Modern Customer Experience and customer experience initiatives on your website is a great store experience.
 It reinforces the loyalty and value of your offer even before you have the chance to meet face-to-face with your customers, helping people to advance their buying process with you.